RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Because Ruan Mei's ultimate is so powerful, it is highly recommended to have as much Energy Regeneration as possible.
 This is why ERR rope is recommended over BE rope.

 ### Is 3T Ult Really Necessary?
-While a 3T Ult is optimal, it's not necessary.
+While a 3T ult is optimal, it's not necessary.
 However, even if you cannot achieve a 3T ult, still aim for as high ultimate uptime as possible.
 Ruan Mei's ultimate is very valuable, so the more you can cast your ultimate, the better.

 ### How much Break Effect is too much?
 While the recommended minimum Break Effect is 180%, you can definitely have more Break Effect.
 There is no limit to how much Break Effect to have, but you should not be sacrificing other stats for Break Effect.
 Once you hit 180% Break Effect, focus on other stats; if you have extra Break Effect to spare even after hitting the recommended stats, that's perfectly fine.